swyddfa/arlunio/docs/glossary.rst

       :math:`a^2 + b^2 = c^2`, the left hand side refers to the expression
       :math:`a^2 + b^2`

+   pre-commit
+      `pre-commit <https://pre-commit.com/>`_ is a tool used to automatically configure and run a number of checks/utilities each time you make a git commit.

    sdist
       Shorthand for a python source distribution